Dr. Henry A. Gremillion Memorial Symposium

 Dr. Gremillion was a long-time faculty member at UFCD having joined the college in 1991 in the Department of Prosthodontics.
 He later served as on faculty in the Department of Orthodontics and was named director of the Parker E. Mahan Facial Pain Center in 1992.
 He became a full professor in 2005 was named the Parker E. Mahan Endowed Professor in Orofacial Pain in 2008.

-Gremillion was a Louisiana native who graduated in 1977 from the LSU Health New Orleans School of Dentistry and went on to become a leader in oral health at the local, state and national levels.
-His many honors include LSU Health New Orleans School of Dentistry Alumnus of Year in 2001, the school’s highest alumnus award, and the UF College of Dentistry Teacher of the Year in 2002 and 2007.
+Gremillion was a Louisiana native who graduated in 1977 from the LSU Health New Orleans School of Dentistry and became a leader in oral health at the local, state, and national levels.
+His many honors include LSU Health New Orleans School of Dentistry Alumnus of Year in 2001, the highest alumnus award, and the UF College of Dentistry Teacher of the Year in 2002 and 2007.
 A beloved educator, the Florida Dental Association honored him as the Florida Dental Educator of the Year in 2002 and 2006.
 He received the Louisiana Academy of General Dentistry Career Service Award in 2003.
 He was selected as a 2007 Distinguished Professor by the University of Florida Blue Key Society.

 Keynote Speaker